What is Pay Per Click Advertising (PPC)?

 On Bing Ads, you can set time zones for different ad groups – an ideal feature when you’re targeting customers in different countries.
 You can also target different devices, such as tablets and mobiles, and exclude some devices if you wish to.
 When it comes to targeting different demographics, you have much more control and can even exclude specific age groups and genders from seeing your ads.

 Creating a PPC campaign on Bing Ads is very similar to creating one on Adwords, which means you don’t have to worry about learning how to use two very different systems.
 An immense advantage of Bing Ads is that it allows you to import your existing Adwords campaigns, so you don’t have to go through the process of making them all again.
 If you’re using both Adwords and Bing Ads, be sure to take advantage of this time-saving option.

-When you’re ready to build your Bing Ads campaign, you’ll be asked to give it a title, and then to create different ad groups within the campaign.
+When you’re ready to build your Bing Ads campaign, you’ll need to give it a title, and then create different ad groups within the campaign.
 Make sure you plan these in advance, considering how you’re going to link the ads in each ad group, so that your campaign has a coherent structure.
-Then you need to write the content for your ads, making sure that it is relevant, accurate and, most importantly, engaging.
+Then you need to write the content for your ads, making sure that it is relevant, accurate, and, most importantly, engaging.
 Ask yourself if you would click on the ad if you saw it in your search results.
 If the answer is no, start again.